LawsonSV/MyREADMEGenerator/Develop/README.md

    ## License:

-   This project is covered under the GNU license.
+   This project is covered under the Apache license.

    ## Contact: